 Without a way to identify habilitative services and devices, Modifier SZ was created to help identify habilitative services.
 Modifier SZ has been deleted as of 12/31/2017.
-Modifier SZ has been replaced with Modifier 96, Habilitative Services dates of services on or after January 1, 2018, Modifier 97 should be used for Rehabilitative services.
+Modifier SZ has been replaced with Modifier 96, Habilitative Services

 For dates of services on or after July 1, 2014 thru December 31, 2017, Modifier SZ should be used for Habilitative Care.